 People who have lived through trauma often have a need to make sense of those events and the memories, thoughts, feelings, and physical responses connected to them.
 Crafting a trauma narrative is a psychological technique that helps people make sense of the experiences they suffered.
 Naturally, most clients try to avoid memories of the events to stop exposure to their difficult responses.
 However, this strategy can intensify the pain and can make triggers even more acute, particularly in situations where they can’t be avoided.

 A trauma narrative exposes the person to memories of the experience in a safe environment and helps them reframe the experience so the client can reclaim their power and autonomy.
-Crafting a trauma narrative helps clients to overcome the painful memories associated with the experience through the power of storytelling.
+Crafting a this narrative helps clients to overcome the painful memories associated with the experience through the power of storytelling.
 A trauma narrative takes the jumbled mess of sounds, emotions, and images and forms an empowering story that can be told through writing, talking, and even artistic means.

 Benefits of Trauma Narratives